moonrepo/setup-toolchain/README.md

 ## Inputs

+- `auto-install` - Auto-install tools if a `.prototools` file exists in the repository root.
 - `moon-version` - Version of moon to explicitly install (if repository is using moon).
 Defaults to "latest".
 - `proto-version` - Version of proto to explicitly install.
 Defaults to "latest".